zephyrproject-rtos/trusted-firmware-m/docs/design_docs/services/tfm_fwu_service.rst

 **Description**

-Call this API to mark the TRIAL(running) image in component as confirmed to avoid revert when next time bootup.
+Call this API to mark the TRIAL(running) image in component as confirmed to avoid revert when next time boot-up.
 Usually, this API is called after the running images have been verified as valid.

 **Parameters**